I joined the Department of Education in 2009, with a particular interest in Science Education at secondary level.

 I am interested in how assessment influences what takes place in the classroom, both the use of formative assessment and the role of external assessment (GCSE and A level).
 I use research evidence to develop assessment items to support teachers in obtaining evidence of their students' learning.

 I am a member of the Editorial Board for Physics Review, a magazine for post-16 physics students, which is produced here at York.
-I also contribute to School Science Review, researchED, and Education in Chemistry.
+I also contribute to School Science Review, Education in Science, researchED, and Education in Chemistry.

-I have been a chief examiner for GCSE Science and GCSE Physics and currently revise GCSE physics for OCR.
+I have been a chief examiner for GCSE Science and GCSE Physics for OCR.
 I have taken part in qualifications reviews for Ofqual and am registered on their current List of Experts.

 As well as consultancy work as an assessment expert in the UK I have taken part in international science education projects in the USA, China, and Singapore.